 In 2005, federal funds were secured to construct a series of trails in Western Douglas County.
 The City of Valley and the District are cooperating on the project.
-Phase 1 between Valley and the Twin Rivers YMCA is anticipated for construction in FY 2016, with Phase 2 connecting Valle to Waterloo expected to be completed over the following few years.
+Phase 1 between Valley and the Twin Rivers YMCA has been designed and is awaiting ROW acquisition.
+Phase 2 connecting Valle to Waterloo is under discussion with NDOR regarding design criteria for the project.